mdn/perf-examples/README.md

 # Performance examples

-Examples related to MDN performance documentation; see https://developer.mozilla.org/en-US/docs/web/Performance
+> [!NOTE]
+> This repository is archived as of December 2023.
+> Many thanks to everyone who contributed! 🎉
+>
+> For MDN documentation about performance, see https://developer.mozilla.org/en-US/docs/web/Performance.

 ## Demos included